LordMendes/LordMendes/README.md

 ### Welcome to my profile! 👋

-- 👤 I’m currently working as a frontend developer at Vizir Software Studio :rocket:
+- 👤 I’m currently working as a technical leader at CareCru :rocket:
-- ❤ I’m always improving on React Native, ReactJS and NodeJS
+- ❤ I’m always improving on React Native, ReactJS and NodeJS (and now GO)
 - 📫 Reach me at lucasmendes.lx@gmail.com

- ### Goals for 2022 :rocket:
+ ### Goals for 2023 :rocket:
- - Improve my System Design knowledge
+ - Get into cloud archtecture
- - Get more knowledge around AWS ecosystem
+ - Learn more GO
- - Learn more Swift to boost my React Native habilities
+ - Improve leardership and management skills

 <p align="center">
   <a href="https://github.com/LordMendes">